Does My Project Need IRB approval?

-- Submit your completed Form 129 to the IRB via:
+- Submit your completed Form 129 to the IRB via to IRB@etsu.edu.

 What happens next:

-The appropriate appointed Chair reviews the information on Form 129 to make a formal determination whether the project is considered human research according to DHHS or FDA regulatory definitions.
-The submitter will be notified in writing of the Chair's decision indicating that the project:
+The Chair or IRB staff reviews the information on Form 129 to make a formal determination as to whether the project is considered human research according to DHHS or FDA regulatory definitions.
+The submitter will be notified in writing of the decision indicating that the project:

 - IS NOT human research and does not require approval or purview of the ETSU IRB or ETSU/VA IRB; or

-- IS human research and therefore subject to purview of the ETSU IRB or ETSU/VA IRB
+- IS human research, and therefore, subject to the purview of the ETSU IRB or ETSU/VA

 - You will need to submit a new study submission to the ETSU or ETSU/VA IRB.

-- Research (as defined in the Federal regulations (45 CFR 46): A systematic investigation, including research development, testing and evaluation, designed to develop or contribute to generalizable knowledge.
+When considering what constitutes research with human participants, or using data/specimens from humans, ETSU uses the DHHS definition defined in the regulations.
+Research is a systematic investigation, including research development, testing and evaluation, designed to develop or contribute to generalizable knowledge.

-- Generalizable: To develop or contribute to generalizable knowledge typically means that results or conclusions of the activity are intended to be extended beyond a single person or an internal program.
+A systematic Investigation is typically a predetermined method for studying a specific topic, testing a specific hypothesis(es), answering a specific question, or developing a theory.
+To develop or contribute to generalizable knowledge typically means that results or conclusions of the activity are intended to be extended beyond the group or program being studied.